p4-team/ctf/2016-09-09-asis-final/one_bad_son/README.md

 `{u'raw': 100000000000000L, u'len': 2, u'dat': u'iVA=', u'crc': u'c0f36009', u'fname': u'flag', u'mtime': datetime.datetime(48652, 6, 24, 12, 40, 10, 460000), u'_id': u'0262404638'}`

+In reality we could have just as well written a parser `by hand`, since the structure was rather clear, but it turned out to be faster this way.

-What's interesting, is that the data from 2 first rows sorted by `raw` fields creates `PNG`, so there's a png image encoded in that json!
+What's interesting now, is that the base64 decoded `dat` data from first 2 rows (when data sorted by `raw` field) creates `PNG` string, so there's a png image encoded in that json!

+However some values from the `raw` field are duplicated so we had to make sure we use each chunk only once.

-So we have to decode all unique `flag` rows sorted by their `raw` field:
+We wrote a script to decode all unique `flag` rows sorted by their `raw` field:

 ``` python
 used_id = set()